-The Oregon coast is one of the wildest and most unique places in our state, offering exceptional opportunities for viewing fish and wildlife habitat.
-It is home to vast underwater kelp forests, similar to old-growth forests, that teem with wildlife.
+The Oregon coast is one of the wildest and most unique places in the state, and offers exceptional opportunities for viewing seabirds, marine mammals and other wildlife.
+It is also home to vast underwater kelp forests and rocky reefs that offer important habitat for the hundreds of fish species that live in Oregon's nearshore waters.
 Learn more.

 In February 2012, the Oregon Legislature approved a bill that added 38 square miles of marine reserves in Oregon's biologically rich territorial sea.
 Oregon is now home to five marine reserves: Cape Falcon, Cascade Head, Otter Rock, Cape Perpetua and Redfish Rocks.
 View a map.

-- Marine reserves provide places where fish can feed breed and thrive.
+- Marine reserves provide places where fish and other marine life can feed, breed and thrive.

 - Marine reserves provide a living and dynamic laboratory for research and education by providing a benchmark to assess the effects of fishing, oil drilling and other human-induced impacts.

-The Audubon Society of Portland is part of a coalition that works to ensure the successful implementation of Oregon's marine reserves by: influencing decision makers; building community awareness and public participation; and supporting agency and academic research, management, and monitoring efforts.
+The Audubon Society of Portland played a key role in the 10-year process that led to the establishment of Oregon’s marine reserves and protected areas, and we have maintained a lead role in the implementation of the reserves.
+Audubon is now a member of the Oregon Marine Reserves Partnership, which works to ensure the successful implementation of Oregon's marine reserves by influencing decision makers, building community awareness and public participation, and supporting agency and academic research, management, and monitoring efforts.
 The effectiveness of marine reserve protections will be evaluated in 2023.
-The coalition also includes includes Surfrider, the Nature Conservancy, Coast Range Association, and Oregon Shores.
+The partnership also includes Surfrider, the Nature Conservancy, Coast Range Association, and Oregon Shores.